AndreasNaustdal/patternlab/exercise2/readme.md

 As you can see, our `text` folder is now visible under `atoms` in the menu.
 If you now click `paragraph` you will se our newly created pattern rendered out.

 As you might have noticed.
 The paragraph we created now contains a bunch of dummy text.
 This is because in our pattern we utilized a Mustache variable: `{{ excerpt.short }}`.
-Mustache variables are contained within double curly brackets, and they render contens stored in a JSON object.
 In the case of `excerpt.short` this is stored in the `data.json` file, which you can find under `styleguide/source/_data/` in our repo. `data.json`is a file that comes bundled with Pattern Lab, and it holds dummy data that you would commonly use when prototyping a website.